jStimpert0430/TofuPad/README.md

 ## Wiring

-To make this case as stable and as solid sounding as possible it was required to design the case with as tight of a fit possible so planning wiring and laying everything out cleanly is important to success.
+To make this case as stable and as solid sounding as possible when it's being bashed on it was required to design the case with as tight of a fit possible so planning wiring and laying everything out cleanly is important to success.
 I used cellotape to keep wires orderly as I was laying everything out and cutting to length as I soldered everything into the Pico pins.

 Going forward, I'd like to design an actual PCB for this project but as I had a working device already I thought it might be better to just release it and post revisions as I reach milestones with the project.
 Currently the pinouts are as follows